Nosferatu

-Nosferatu was produced by Prana Film and is an unauthorized and unofficial adaptation of Bram Stoker's 1897 novel Dracula.
+Nosferatu was produced by Prana Film and is an unauthorized adaptation of Bram Stoker's 1897 novel Dracula.
 Various names and other details were changed from the novel, including Count Dracula being renamed Count Orlok.
-Although these changes are often represented as a defense against copyright infringement, the original German intertitles acknowledged Dracula as the source.
-Film historian David Kalat states in his commentary track that since the film was "a low-budget film made by Germans for German audiences...setting it in Germany with German-named characters makes the story more tangible and immediate for German-speaking viewers".
+Although those changes are often represented as a defense against copyright infringement accusations, the original German intertitles acknowledged Dracula as the source.
+Film historian David Kalat states in his commentary track that since the film was "a low-budget film made by Germans for German audiences... setting it in Germany with German-named characters makes the story more tangible and immediate for German-speaking viewers".

-Even with several details altered, Stoker's heirs sued over the adaptation, and a court ruling ordered all copies of the film to be destroyed.
+Even with several details altered, Stoker's widow Florence sued over the adaptation's copyright violation, and a court ruling ordered all copies of the film to be destroyed.
 However, several prints of Nosferatu survived, and the film came to be regarded as an influential masterpiece of cinema and the horror genre.
+Critic and historian Kim Newman declared it as a film that set the template for the genre of horror film.